http://www.bushair.co.za

 All night landings are to be made ONLY on runway 35.
 Fly a lefthand curcuit at minimum 3500ft asl downwind (Runway elevation is 2300ft at the center).

-Contact Barberton on freq: 124.8 or Kruger international (FAKN) on freq: 119.20 for local altimeter setting (QNH).
+Contact Kruger international (FAKN) on freq: 119.20 for local altimeter setting (QNH).
 Join overhead at 4500ft then a descending left turn to join a left downwind for runway 35 at minimum 3500ft.

 Continue down wind and turn left base over the Badplaas road.
 In the event of a missed approach conduct an immediate maximum climbing left turn abeam the tower or at the end of the runway and re-enter a left downwind for runway 35.
 Do not continue on the extended centerline as there are dangerous powerlines at 2650ft asl half a mile to the north of the centerline and a 3000ft asl hill about one mile to the North West.
 Approach to land only on the runway with green threshold lighting(35).
 If threshold lights are red then you are on a dangerous approach to runway 17!
 All departures to be made only from runway 17.